glaParaBio/harmony-explained/README.md

     * Cells from multiple dataset embedded in lower dimensional space of gene expression.
 I.e. a matrix of cells (rows) and top N PCs of gene expression (columns).
 NB: All cells from all dataset are concatenated and embeded as if they were a single dataset
-    * Metdata assigning each cell to its respective dataset and possibly to other covariates
+    * Metadata assigning each cell to its respective dataset and possibly to other covariates

 * **Main tuning parameters**:
     * **sigma**: How much weight we want to give to distance of a cell from cluster centroids